So you want to start homeschooling, but don’t know where to begin?

 - High school graduation ceremony (must meet certain criteria – call MPE office)

-- Special discounts on attending our annual used curriculum sale
+- Special discounts purchasing a table at our annual used curriculum sale

 4) Enroll with Home School Legal Defense Association (recommended).